 My Two Main Possibilities:

 One of the books, Murder Between Friends, is (obviously) a murder mystery.
-It is currently an unfinished first draft, almost completely plotted and half written, but has a couple of bothersome plot holes to fill (one involving genetics and another about which characters know what’s going on and which don’t).
+It is currently an unfinished first draft, almost completely plotted and half written, but has a couple of bothersome plot holes to fill (one involving genetics and another about which characters are in on the secret and which ones aren’t).

 The other possibility, The Hawthorn’s Sting, is also a mystery, and has a lot of promise.
 It’s also partly written, but may need more research.
 It has two story-threads.
 One thread is set in modern-day England and France.
 The other thread begins during the Roman occupations of Britain and Judea and moves forward in time for over a thousand years.
 The basic plot is fairly solid, but I need to be sure about several historical details.
 It could require more work than Murder Between Friends, but it’s one I’m anxious to get on the market.